AI Act · Transparency

 Parent console

-Parents always see conversation histories, topic clusters, escalations and moderation interventions, and can disable individual topics, time windows or features.
+Parents always see conversation histories and topic clusters, and can disable individual topics, time windows or features.

 Escalation and support chain

-On sensitive topics (self-harm, bullying, sexualised content), KinderGPT responds in a pedagogically de-escalating tone and refers to established counselling services in age-appropriate form.
+On sensitive topics (self-harm, bullying, sexualised content), KinderGPT is intended to respond in a pedagogically de-escalating tone and refer to established counselling services in age-appropriate form.
+This escalation and help chain is currently being implemented.

 AI Act mapping and governance

-HillcrownAI is built around the obligation regime of the EU AI Act, which applies EU-wide from 2 August 2026 (in particular the GPAI and high-risk obligations for child-facing applications).
+HillcrownAI is built around the EU AI Act's obligation regime: GPAI and governance obligations from 2 August 2026, and the high-risk obligations for education and child-facing applications from 2 December 2027.

 Risk classification

-KinderGPT is classified as an AI system intended for children with elevated risk; all requirements from the chapters on high-risk systems and GPAI transparency are implemented in full.
+KinderGPT is classified as an AI system intended for children with elevated risk; we align our architecture and processes fully with the requirements from the chapters on high-risk systems and GPAI transparency.

 Documentation and traceability